developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/matrix/index.md

 _Note: Smartsheet features, including filtering, are not intended for use._
 <IFRAME WIDTH=1120 HEIGHT=700 FRAMEBORDER=0 SRC="https://app.smartsheet.com/b/publish?EQBCT=0d83073f23f84ccbb82b9f43fed1a772"></IFRAME>

+## History

+### New in April 2021

+Added the following features to the matrix:
+* Document Capture:
+    * Read Specific Barcode
+    * Auto Group Identification

 ## How to retrieve version information

 **Retrieve device model:**